danhans42/nxflash/README.md

 ![Pinout](https://github.com/danhans42/nxflash/blob/master/psx_SIO_pinout.png)

-Its fairly simple to do.
+Its fairly simple to build.
 As for which USB UART to buy, that is up to you.
 I would read the section 'Limitations' as it has some information on there.
 I would recommend the Sil CP210x series, or a GENUINE FTDI FT232..
 Cant see why a CH340 wouldnt work.
 They are all readily available on eBay/Amazon/Aliexpress.
+Whatever you choose, test it to make sure its reliable using the dunmping functions before attempting to flash a cartridge.

 ## Introduction